michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

   <tr>
     <td>What are they looking for? </td>
     <td> To discover information to aid job search </td>
-    <td> To discover information to support job role.
+    <td> To discover informtaion to support job role.
 Use as resource for students </td>
     <td> Discover a talent market for specific roles </td>
     <td> Information about the CMU degree</td>
-    <td> A story approach with semi-formal language will suit the audience and will be taken seriously.</td>
+    <td> A story approach with semi-formal language will suite the audience; and will be taken seriously.</td>
   </tr>
   <tr>
     <td>Demographic: Age  </td>